 If the petitioner or plaintiff chooses to serve an opposing party with a summons, despite the relaxed service requirement, summonses are available through the clerk's office for a nominal fee of $5.00.

 There is no strict adherence to Mass.R.Civ.P.
 12(a)(1) requiring a party to serve a responsive pleading within twenty days of service.
 Instead, the clerk and the assistant clerks coordinate a date for filing the response with opposing counsel based on the court's custom, taking into consideration any time constraints imposed by lower court proceedings or the agreed upon date for hearing before the single justice, as well as relevant Standing Orders issued by the Supreme Judicial Court.
-Responses to applications for interlocutory appeal are required to be filed within fourteen days and responses to gatekeeper applications under G. L. c.278, §33E are required to be filed within thirty days.
+Responses to applications for interlocutory appeal are required to be filed within fourteen days.
 If the matter is scheduled for hearing before the single justice, any responsive pleading should be filed at least four to five calendar days prior to the hearing date.

 According to SJC Rule 2:18, regular sittings of the single justice "shall be on Wednesday, unless the single justice otherwise directs."
 The court calendar lists Wednesdays as being available for single justice hearings; however, in practice the single justice schedules hearings at any time that is mutually convenient to the parties and the justice, or as dictated by the needs of a particular case.
 Hearings are held in the Oliver Wendell Holmes Jr. Courtroom (Courtroom 2, John Adams Courthouse).
 Hearings are digitally recorded.